Printed from www.nzmeccano.com

 Whether or not you buy an experimenter’s kit, the next step is to buy the other components you need and put them together.
 My second document, Buying and Building an Arduino System, explains how to do this.

-The Arduino is programmed through a software development environment in the form of a program named Arduino, which you can download from the Arduino web site and install on a Windows PC, a Macintosh or a Unix system.
+The Arduino is programmed through a software development environment in the form of a program named Arduino, which you can download from the Arduino web site and install on a Windows PC, a Macintosh or a Linux system.
 It consists of a text editor for creating and modifying programs, a compiler to convert your program into code that the Arduino can execute, and a loader to load the program into the Arduino via a USB cable.
 It also provides lots of example programs and a place to store your own and imported programs.

 I do not intend to write an introduction to Arduino programming as there are many excellent ones already available.
 An experimenter’s kit provides one very gentle way of getting started.
 Another good way is to load and run some of the example programs provided with the Arduino software, and then read, understand and modify them.
 My companion document lists several other resources to help you get started.